-• This is the phase we are currently in All economic indicators are decelerating, and earnings cuts are just beginning for many

-• Sell off broadening to include cyclicals and commodity types - generally more economically sensitive names

-• We expect rates will likely peak in this phase

-• Oil could have a last push higher this summer/fall as China reopens, and as the release from the Strategic Petroleum Reserve ends

-• On a relative basis, many of the growth names - down 50%+ - should start to bottom and outperform the cyclical names - many of which are secular losers - that are just starting to sell off
+- This is the phase we are currently in All economic indicators are decelerating, and earnings cuts have begun in earnest for many - Sell off broadening to include cyclicals and commodity types generally more economically sensitive names - We expect rates will likely peak in this phase (currently in process; Fed pause) - Oil could have a last push higher this spring/summer (2024) as tensions in the Middle East rise, and as the release from the Strategic Petroleum Reserve ends - On a relative basis, many of the growth names some down 50%+ peak to trough bottomed and outperformed the cyclical names.
+Expect this to continue until a reversal in the economic cycle.

+Phase 4: Contraction
-Phase 4: Contraction • This phase is very path dependent - particularly reliant upon Fed actions as well as potential geo-political escalations

-• We are at a precarious point right now - we've seen the Fed get to 5% and pause, as inflation has come down from 9% to 3% y/y.
-But now the Fed appears likely to hike again, and inflation is likely to reaccelerate y/y as energy, food, and wages begin to pick backup (see macro views, below).

-• Given we have not seen a real commodity supply response as of yet, if we do see issues with food/ energy prices spiking, the Fed may stay tighter for longer than typical (think early '80s with Volcker).
-While we have a slightly "offsetting" fiscal impulse (from all of the interest the US government pays into the economy - almost \$1 trillion annualised run rate and nearly a 9% deficit), this fiscal spend appears unsustainable.
-If fiscal is forced to tighten a bit (i.e. issue duration/coupon securities), coupled with monetary tightness could lead to a deeper slowdown in 1H 2024.

-• In either scenario, we expect the US government to use fiscal spend to help buffer weakness, particularly for areas where the spend is focused
+- This phase is very path dependent particularly reliant upon Fed actions as well as potential geo-political escalations - We are at a precarious point right now we've seen the Fed get to 5%+ and pause, as inflation has come down from 9% to 3% y/y.
+But now the Fed appears likely to at least hold, as inflation is likely to remain sticky as energy, food, and wages begin to pick backup - Given we have not seen a real commodity supply response as of yet, if we do see issues with food/ energy prices spiking, the Fed may stay tighter for longer than typical (think early '80s with Volcker).
+While we have a slightly "offsetting" fiscal impulse (from all of the interest the US government pays into the economy almost \$1 trillion annualised run rate and nearly a 9% deficit), this fiscal spend appears unsustainable.
+If fiscal is forced to tighten a bit (i.e. issue duration/coupon securities), coupled with monetary tightness, could lead to a deeper slowdown in 2024. - In either scenario, we expect the US government to use fiscal spend to help buffer weakness, particularly for areas where the spend is focused - We are nearing that Fed decision point now in the 1H of 2024

-General Macro Views as of July 2023
+General Macro Views as of January 2024

 - The regional bank crisis reminds us of the Bear Stearns events in March of 2008. - Everyone thought the issues were contained.
 The Fed coordinated a sale of Bear to JPMorgan.
-And the market moved higher through the summer, before beginning to face issues later in the fall.
+And the market moved higher through the summer, before beginning to face issues later in the fall